JPSGrooves/SnowCone-MathFest/DEV_GUIDE.md

 ---

-🍧 CONE RITUAL COMPLETE.
+🍧 **CONE RITUAL COMPLETE**
 Code.
 Commit.
 Deploy.
-Repeat.
+Chill.
-All glory to the Cone 🌈
+🌈 All glory to the Cone.